 The cream of the crop should serve primarily as a reference point.
 In reality, funds are a dime a dozen.
 You might find a smaller or lesser-known fund that appeals to you more than the aforementioned behemoths for whatever reason: familiarity, accessibility…

 There are some general rules that apply to all precious metals ETF investments.
 If they apply to the biggest and most regulated names in the sphere, you should be that much more careful when applying them to smaller companies.

 As already mentioned, investing in an ETF is very similar to investing in a company on the stock market.
-The smaller it is, the less trust it normally commands.
+The smaller it is, the less it normally commands.
 Here are some general things to watch out for…

 - Who is the fund issued by?

 - What does the portfolio look like, or rather, what provides the fund's backing?